bioinformaticsdotca/HT-Biology_2017/Pathways/module6_lab/module_6_lab.md

    ●	Use the ‘New network from selection’ icon ![New icon](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/mod6/new.png?raw=true) to create a subnetwork.

 13)	As the file  (‘prostate_cancer_genemania_network.txt’) that we have used to create the network in step 1 is a geneMANIA network, it contains the source of interactions between the nodes: the co-expression, co-localization, physical interaction, predicted interactions and shared protein domains networks.
-In this step, we will color the edges based on the geneMANIA interaction networks:
+In this step, we will color the edges based on the geneMANIA interaction networks (see screenshot in answers section if needed):

    ●	In the Control Panel at the left of the window, select the ‘Style’ tab.
 At the bottom of the panel, select the ‘Edge’ tab.